-Talking about art not only teaches children nouns and verbs it also helps them learn to describe colours, materials, and textures.
+Talking about art while crafting with your child or toddler not only teaches them nouns and verbs.
+It also helps them learn to describe colours, materials and textures.
+Craft activities encourage the speech and language development in younf children.

 In a recent survey with 500 families, toucanBox found that less than half of parents know that arts and crafts can help develop language in young children.